kubestellar/kubestellar/docs/content/direct/examples.md

 1. Create an inventory & mailbox space of type `vcluster` running *OCM* (Open Cluster Management) in KubeFlex.
 Note that `-p ocm` runs a post-create hook on the *vcluster* control plane which installs OCM on it.
-This step includes the status add-on described [here](./architecture.md#ocm-status-add-on-agent) for more details on the add-on.
+This step includes the installation of the status add-on controller.
+See [here](./architecture.md#ocm-status-add-on-agent) for more details on the add-on.

     ```shell
     kflex create its1 --type vcluster -p ocm